Directshares vs Admiral Markets, 2026 Update

 What Can You Trade With Directshares and Admiral Markets?

-Directshares offers 86 trading instruments whilst Admiral Markets offers 148.
+Directshares offers 86 trading instruments and Admiral Markets offers 148.

 Below you will find a full breakdown of what both Directshares and Admiral Markets offer.